MyCryptoCheckout/wordpress/readme.txt

 - Firewalls

 If after disabling the above plugins you still can't get it working, then contact us and we'll try to find the cause of the problem.

+= Where can I find full documentation? =

+Full searchable docs can be found at <a href="https://mycryptocheckout.com/doc/installation/">https://mycryptocheckout.com/doc/installation/</a>

 == Changelog ==